-One anonymous reader even stressed this in a comment to an earlier blog post.
-“Having at least two children benefits in that the child has companionship, learns how to cooperate with others at a very early age, and develops important interpersonal skills that come of learning how to communicate with others within the safety and acceptance of the home environment.”
+One anonymous reader even stressed this in a comment: “Having at least two children benefits in that the child has companionship, learns how to cooperate with others at a very early age, and develops important interpersonal skills that come of learning how to communicate with others within the safety and acceptance of the home environment.”

 Do children need siblings?